NohWayJose/d3jsExperiments/README.md

 8/ The graph is meant to be driven from a Maria (MySQL) DB which contains a datapoint for every ten minutes of daylight for the last four years.
 I wonder how I can query data from it quickly.
 Do stored procedures allow the dynamic creation & update of temporary tables, to cache data at different granularities, a bit like RRD Tool?
 ALternatively, should I use Maria to store the complete canonical data and populate RRDTool as the visualisation data source?

-9/ A range slider could be used to zoom between a horizontal linear(ish) X-Axis, with a range of one hour - six (6x10minute) data points and a year (365x1day) data points.
+9/ A range slider could be used to zoom between a horizontal linear(ish) X-Axis, with a range of one hour - six (6x10minute) data points and a circular year (365x1day) data points.
+Intermediate zooms showing arcs of intermediate radii.
 Preview of the range slider: http://htmlpreview.github.io/?https://github.com/NohWayJose/d3jsExperiments/blob/master/scopeWidget00.01.html

 10/ I have used d3js to create a circular X-Axis graph with days, weeks & months on the X-Axis and kWh on the Y-Axis (it's not a radar chart, it's a polar plot).
 Each year should be a different trace.
 Preview of the dataless chart: http://htmlpreview.github.io/?https://github.com/NohWayJose/d3jsExperiments/blob/master/SolarPower-v00.01.html